Ajoo/ajoo.github.io-src/content/SDR/RTL-SDR Hardware.md

 &=& 2\mid s_b(t)\mid\cos[2\pi f_ct+\angle s_b(t)]
 \end{eqnarray*}$$

 The last expression makes obvious what we already saw in the previous section about demodulating an AM signal given it's complex baseband representation.
-That it ammounts to taking it's complex norm: $\mid s_b(t)\mid$ (also called the envelope).
+That it amounts to taking it's complex norm: $\mid s_b(t)\mid$ (also called the envelope).
 Likewise, it's phase $\angle s_b(t)$ gives us all the information necessary to demodulate any angle based modulation.

-We can now represent the same diagram depicting how to obtain the complex baseband representation and reconstruct the original passband signal but now in complex notation:
+We can now represent the same diagram depicting how to obtain the complex baseband representation and reconstruct the original passband signal but in complex notation:

 ![Complex Baseband]({filename}/images/complex_baseband_complex.svg)